Yellowstone & Grand Teton Adventure

 Day 1 — Bozeman, Montana to Yellowstone National Park

 Gather in Bozeman this morning with fellow travelers and your Smithsonian Journeys Expert and depart for a drive along the original route of Lewis and Clark over Bozeman Pass to the Yellowstone River, then leave that historic trail and turn south into the Paradise Valley headed straight for Yellowstone National Park.
 Arrive at Mammoth Hot Springs Hotel.
-For our first, easy Yellowstone hike, our Smithsonian Journeys Expert will choose a favorite trail near the springs.
-We’ll also meander the boardwalks through the fascinating and beautiful travertine mineral terraces, and have a chance to visit the Albright Visitor Center.
+For your first, easy Yellowstone hike, your Smithsonian Journeys Expert will choose a favorite trail near the springs.
+Meander the boardwalks through the fascinating and beautiful travertine mineral terraces, and have a chance to visit the Albright Visitor Center.
 This evening enjoy a welcome dinner in the historic Mammoth Hot Springs Dining Room.
 (L,R,D)